guillaumebriday/traefik-docker-ansible/README.md

 # My Ansible Playbook

-This is my Ansible Playbook to fit with Ubuntu Xenial (16.04 LTS) servers.
+This is my Ansible Playbook to fit with Ubuntu Bionic (18.04 LTS) servers.

 ## Requirements